-If your guy is not afraid of losing you, you need to sit back and ask yourself why.
-The quick and easy answer to this is because they have no fear you would ever leave them.
+If your soulmate is not afraid of losing you, you need to sit back and ask yourself why.
+The quick and easy answer is because they have no fear you’d ever leave them.

-You are the one getting hurt, not him.
-So why should he stop for fear of losing you?
-Since you haven’t left yet, he doubts you ever will.
+You are the one getting hurt, not your soulmate.
+So why should they stop their nonsense for fear of losing you?
+Since you haven’t left, they doubt you ever will.
 When you make abnormal behavior acceptable in a relationship, it becomes the norm in your relationship.

 START BY LOOKING AT YOURSELF